CppMicroServices/CppMicroServices/doc/src/build_instructions.rst

 --------

-After configuring a build directory with CMake, the project can be build.
+After configuring a build directory with CMake, the project can be built.
 If you chose e.g. *Unix Makefiles*, just type:

 .. code:: bash